-Randy Locey is the the President of ProPharma Cleanrooms and brings 27 years of senior level management experience in construction, manufacturing, and operations.
+Randy Locey is the President of ProPharma Cleanrooms and brings 27 years of senior level management experience in construction, manufacturing, and operations.
 Mr. Locey's most recent experience being 5 years with two start up cleanroom designing and building companies.
-Mr. Locey’s focus is predominately on dealing with the overall structure (i.e. air flow capacities, temperatures of air available, etc.) to make current, or new space complaint with present and future standards.
+Mr. Locey’s focus is predominately on dealing with the overall structure (i.e. air flow capacities, temperatures of air available, etc.) to make current, or new space compliant with present and future standards.

 Mr. Locey served 12 years with the Dallas Stars as the Executive Vice President of Business Operations, overseeing the areas of merchandising, hospitality, security, and parking at American Airlines Center for the team.
 He also was responsible for operations and construction of the Dr Pepper StarCenter division including the 6,000 seat Dr Pepper Arena in Frisco, Texas which includes the Stars practice facility.